loda-lang/loda-programs/programs/oeis/list2.md

 * [A269822](http://oeis.org/A269822) ([L09 program](A269822.asm)): Number of n X 1 0..4 arrays with some element plus some horizontally, diagonally, antidiagonally or vertically adjacent neighbor totalling four exactly once.
 * [A270059](http://oeis.org/A270059) ([L09 program](A270059.asm)): Number of distinct digits needed to write n in all bases >= 2.
 * [A270109](http://oeis.org/A270109) ([L11 program](A270109.asm)): a(n) = n^3 + (n+1)*(n+2).
+* [A270111](http://oeis.org/A270111) ([L11 program](A270111.asm)): Number of n X 1 0..7 arrays with some element plus some horizontally or vertically adjacent neighbor totalling seven exactly once.
 * [A270200](http://oeis.org/A270200) ([L17 program](A270200.asm)): a(0) = 0; for n >= 1, a(n) = A054429(A005187(1+A054429(n-1))).
 * [A270205](http://oeis.org/A270205) ([L13 program](A270205.asm)): Number of 2 X 2 planar subsets in an n X n X n cube.
 * [A270257](http://oeis.org/A270257) ([L10 program](A270257.asm)): Number of 2X2X2 triangular 0..n arrays with some element plus some adjacent element totalling n exactly once.